 Some researchers say Jesus and his disciples would have traveled by boat from Magadan to Bethsaida before their trip to Caesarea Philippi.
 Bethsaida is located on the northern shore of the Sea of Galilee.
 This body of water is nearly 700 ft below sea level.
 From there, they likely spent some days making the 25 mile ascent to Caesarea Philippi, which was located at an elevation 1,150 ft above sea level.

 At Caesarea Philippi, Jesus and his disciples would have seen the largest rock formation in Israel with pagan statues and at least fourteen temples in the background.
 Without understanding the uniqueness of this visual context, a person reading Matthew 16:13 might imagine the setting to be what classical painters of religious stories created.
 We can’t be too upset with these Renaissance artists, as they had no opportunity to travel to the real setting.
 Below is a painting without an accurate background.

 Figure 1 Renaissance Painting of Jesus handing Peter the Keys to Heaven at Caesarea Philippi

 The Ancient History of Caesarea Philippi

-Figure 2 The Cave of Pan today
+Figure 2 The Cave of Pan at Banias today